 Currently, there are no U.S. Department of Transportation regulations concerning the flying of unaccompanied minors.
 Each airline defines its own procedures.
 Please reference ICJ Rules 7-102, 7-106, and 7-107 when transporting juveniles.

-Note: Please check the airline's policy prior to purchasing ticket for runaway.
+Note: Please check the airline's policy using the links below prior to purchasing ticket for runaway.

 Tips for Booking Flights

 - Call a service representative directly to book a flight for an unaccompanied minor.
 Many airlines refuse online reservations for unaccompanied minors.

 - Some airlines restrict the types of flights unaccompanied minors may use.
 The airlines may charge an additional fee.

 Gate Escorts and Contacts

 - On the day of the flight, escort the juvenile to the ticket counter and complete required forms.